si/readme/README.md

 3. **JFDI** or **GSD**
 Endeavour to deliver sooner rather than gold-plate your solution.
 The faster you get something live, the quicker you can iterate.
 That doesn’t mean to ship bugs though; follow the rule books to make sure you have covered all the known scenarios and work with others to ensure your confident (see above).
 4. **Nothing is set in stone**
-As much as I love to adhere to a process, I’m always open to suggestions for improvement.
+As much as I love a process, I’m always open to suggestions for improvement.
 Same goes for documentation.
 I rarely print anything out (why waste a tree?) so it’s completely plausible to make changes.
 In fact, if there are any living documents, make sure they’re reviewed on a regular basis to ensure accuracy.
 Hitting the delete button is OK.
 5. **Be constructive with your feedback**
 Whilst we all love a bit of positive affirmation, it’s also human nature to focus on the negatives.
 If doing this, try to be constructive and offer a suggestion or open the discussion to coach out some options with clear actions.